rich-murphey/project-staged-rfcs/rfcs/0001-shepherded-rfcs.md

 There are any number of variations possible.
 This section includes a few of the key notes.

+**Where should the project repos be created?** The repositories for each project are created in the rust-lang org.
+We considered creating them in people's personal Github accounts, but using the rust-lang org ensures that the full history will always be available, and will also aid in moderation.

+**Where should discussion take place for proposals?** The current RFC specifies that discussion takes place on internals threads.
+There are any number of other possibilities:

+* People could discuss in the issues themselves -- but we've seen the problems that arise with long issue threads, which quickly get out of date, particularly as projects evolve.
+* People could create their own repositories already in the proposal state, but that would potentially create a lot of repositories.
+This would also make moderation more difficult, particularly if those repositories are not in the rust-lang org.

+**RFC migration.** We could automatically move all RFCs to issues.
+However, it seems better to let users opt to move themselves.
+It requires less tooling and it also offers folks a chance to just close older RFCs where the authors have moved on.

 # Prior art
 [prior-art]: #prior-art